 Partovi discloses that "multi-layer PCB coil 356 is created in separate PCB layers 357, which are then connected 358, and manufactured together via common techniques used in PCB fabrication, for example by use of a via or contacts" ("at least one connector electrically connecting the first and second conductor").
 (Ex.
 1009, ¶[0224] (emphasis added).)
-A POSITA would have understood that a "via" or "contact" provides an electrical connection between two conducting layers.
+A POSITA would have understood that a "via" or "contact" provides an electrical connection between two conducting layers and that Partovi discloses "at least one connector electrically connecting the first conductor and the second conductor."
 (Ex.
-1002, ¶66; see supra Section IX.A.1(c).)
+1002, ¶64; see supra Section IX.A.1(c).)

-f) "b) adjusting a power level of the power source;"
+f) "b) adjusting an input power level of the power source;"